Tomas-Kuchta-FPV/Super-Cheap-2.4Ghz-Spectrum-Analyzer/readme.md

 ## Software

-I'm taking a lot of inspiration from project [esp-erimentation](https://gitlab.com/ignne/esp-erimentation).
+I'm taking a lot of inspiration from project [esp-erimentation](https://gitlab.com/ignne/esp-erimentation) so thank to these guys.
 Which is a projects that aims to poke at ESPs wireless driver and do thing that never been done on an ESP like [Talking to Space using cw by Andreas Spiess](https://www.youtube.com/watch?v=a5U1nnoJs6o).
-I'm going to be taking inpirarion from their spectrum-analyzer.
+I’ll be building on their spectrum analyzer as a source of inspiration.

 ## Motivation